Remington Carriage Museum

 The Remington Carriage Museum is located in Cardston, Alberta, Canada.
 Opened in 1993, and the largest of its kind in the world, the Remington Carriage Museum displays more than 270 carriages.

-The 64000 sqft. museum has a working stable, seasonal carriage rides, video displays, wedding rooms, an 80-seat theatre and gift shop.
+The 64000 sqft. museum has a working stable, seasonal carriage rides, video displays, an 80-seat theatre, and a gift shop.

 Carriage history

 The main exhibit gallery at the museum is arranged in a series of vignettes.
 Each tells a story of late 19th and early 20th century North American society and the horse-drawn vehicles that were used.
-In each area, the coaches carts and sleighs displayed are accompanied by panels providing information with hundreds of archival photographs.
+In each area the coaches, carts, and sleighs displayed are accompanied by panels providing information with archival photographs.

 In the Carriage Restoration Workshop, the public is invited to watch expert technicians carry out the art of blacksmithing, wheelwrighting, woodworking, metalworking and finishing.

-An elegant outdoor equestrian eventing program is also featured at the museum.

 Donald Remington

-Don Remington (1914–1987), the man behind the Remington Museum, was a land owner, cattle rancher, developer, bridge builder and philanthropist.
+Don Remington (1914–1987), the man behind the Remington Carriage Museum, was a land owner, cattle rancher, developer, bridge builder and philanthropist.

 For 35 years, Don Remington and his wife Afton travelled across North America, Britain and the world to obtain then ship carriages back to restore.

 Don Remington himself was a coach-builder, carriage restorer and coach, carriage and sleigh historian and it is with first-hand knowledge that he restored the carriages in his collection.
 Many of the carriages in the Remington Carriage Museum were used in his lifetime.

-Remington served on the Board of Directors for the American Carriage Association, of which he was a lifetime member.
+Remington served on the board of directors for the American Carriage Association, of which he was a lifetime member.